apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 A. No, queries' results are access path independent and the stored snapshot is used to determines which data are going to be included when processing queries.

-Q. I created an index over an external dataset and then deleted some of my dataset's files in HDFS, Will indexed data access still return the records in deleted files?
+Q. I created an index over an external dataset and then deleted some of my dataset's files in HDFS, Will indexed data access still return the objects in deleted files?

 A. No. When AsterixDB accesses external data, with or without the use of indexes, it only access files present in the file system at runtime.